 Unlike alcohol, where the Intoxilyzer 9000 is used to show s person’s blood alcohol concentration, in Georgia, there are currently no tests authorized for the law enforcement to give to drivers that would actually prove impairment by drugs.
-As a result much of the evidence used to show impairment will be based on the observations of the officer.
-This makes it important that a DUI drug lawyer in Atlanta is contacted, as they can attempt to discredit the officer’s claim and demonstrate whether their was a lack of evidence.
-To learn more or discuss how an experienced attorney can benefit you, call and schedule a consultation today.
+As a result, much of the evidence used to show impairment will be based on the observations of the officer.
+This makes it important that a DUI drug attorney is contacted, as they can attempt to discredit the officer’s claim and demonstrate whether their was a lack of evidence.
+To learn more about Atlanta DUI drug tests, connect with an experienced attorney at our firm.

 The blood test is actually a very accurate test.
-The Georgia Crime Lab tests blood using GC/Mass Spectrum testing.
+The Georgia Crime Lab measures blood using GC/Mass Spectrum testing.
 However, the urine test is not very accurate.
-Although it uses a similar type of testing, the urine contains too many other substances and can be too diluted for accurate testing.
+Although it uses a similar type of testing, the urine contains too many other substances and can be too diluted for accurate DUI drug testing.

 The most common DUI drug cases in Atlanta are those involving marijuana.
-A close second would probably be Xanax and other types of prescription medications—Valium, Trazodone, Ativan, and other types of products or pain relievers.
-Hydrocodone and Oxycodone are also very common types of medicines that cause DUI, but by far the most common is marijuana.
+A close second would probably be Xanax and other types of prescription medications—Valium, Trazodone, Ativan, and other pain relievers.
+Hydrocodone and Oxycodone are also very common types of medicines that cause DUI.

 Overall, there is a standard battery of eight types of families of medications that the blood test at the crime lab uses or looks for.
 These include not just illegal medications but also prescription and over-the-counter medicines as well.